NationalSecurityAgency/ghidra/DevGuide.md

 __Note:__ If you are getting compilation errors related to PyDev and CDT, go into Eclipse's preferences, and under _Target Platform_, activate _/Eclipse GhidraDevPlugin/GhidraDev.target_.

+See `~/git/ghidra/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/build_README.txt`
+for instructions on how to build the GhidraDev plugin.

 ### Run/Debug Ghidra from Eclipse

 To run or debug Ghidra from Eclipse, use the provided launch configuration (usually under the "Run" or "Debug" buttons).